rust-lang/rust-forge/src/policies/llm-usage.md

     - ℹ️ See also "Comments from a personal user account" under ❌ above.
 - Using an LLM as a "review bot" for PRs.
     - ℹ️ Review bots that post without being approved by a maintainer will be banned.
+         This is a one-time approval; maintainers don't need to approve individual reviews.
     - ℹ️ Review bots **must** have a separate GitHub account that clearly marks them as an LLM.
       You **must not** post (or allow a tool to post) LLM reviews verbatim on your personal account unless clearly quoted with your own personal interpretation of the bot's analysis.
     - ℹ️ Review bot accounts must be blockable by individual users via the standard GitHub user-blocking mechanism.
 (Note that some GitHub "app" accounts post comments that look like users but cannot be blocked.)